wp-plugins/gdreseller/readme.txt

 4. Add your shortcodes to your posts or pages
 5. Find GD settings under the general settings menu
 6. Add your Godaddy ResellerID and consider allowing our footer for credit or donating to our project
+8. Fill out the form and make sure that Form Action URL is "https://www.securepaynet.net/gdshop/xt_orderform_addmany.asp?app_hdr="
-7. Import products from XML file included in the archive (premium version only)
+9. Import products from XML file included in the archive (premium version only).
+Using Wordpress importer under Tools/import
+10. Activate the wordpress-importer plugin
+11. Using tools import; upload the XML files
+12. Import default-categories.xml first
+13. Click upload file and import
+14. Submit import
+15. Import default-posts.xml
+16. Assign author to a user already existing in your wordpress installation like your administrator and submit
+17. Make sure to change Form Title and Form Description for the products to reflect what you want
+18. Go under appearance and widgets.
+Here you will find the domain name search widget.
+Add it to where you like.
+19. Make sure the reseller ID is yours and the Form URL is "http://YourReseller.Website.com//domains/search.aspx?checkAvail=1&prog_id="

 == Changelog ==